Mosaic Whispers

 Mosaic Whispers (also known as "The Whispers") is a Washington University all-gender a cappella group that performs music from a variety of genres.
 The group has performed on MSNBC's Hardball with Chris Matthews as well as on local radio stations such as 93.7 The Bull.
-The group competed in the international finals of the 2016 ICCA competition.
-They have progressed to the regional level of four ICCA competitions and the final-four of a national competition to sing with Andy Grammer.
+The group competed in the international finals of the 2016 & 2025 ICCA competition.
+They have progressed to the national level of multiple ICCA competitions and the final four of a national competition to sing with Andy Grammer.
 They have toured nationally, opened for Ben Folds and Straight No Chaser, received a number of CARA nominations, and have been included on a number of national a cappella compilation albums.

 History

 The Mosaic Whispers was founded in 1991 by a group of students and first performed together at Washington University's Thurtene Carnival.
-The original roster included P. Daniel Newman, Jason Coryell, Brian Stephenson, Liz Radford, Josh Einsohn, Devorah Rosner, and Lora Norback, with the group holding auditions in fall of 1991.
+It is the oldest mixed-gender group at the university.
+The original roster included P. Daniel Newman, Jason Coryell, Brian Stephenson, Liz Radford, Josh Einsohn, Devorah Rosner, and Lora Norback, with the group holding auditions in the fall of 1991.
+Many alumni return and join current students at the group's annual spring concert, known as Splash of Color.

-The group has appeared on several compilation a cappella albums, including an appearance on the 2008 Ben Folds Presents: University A Cappella!.
+The group's music has been selected for several compilation a cappella albums, including appearances on BOCA, multiple Voices Only albums, and the 2008 Ben Folds Presents: University A Cappella!.
 The Whispers were selected after submitting a video of the group performing Folds' song "Still Fighting It" to Ben Folds' university a cappella competition.

-The group just released their 10th studio album, Wavelength, in the spring of 2015, and their first EP, ICCA 2016: The Extended Cuts, in the spring of 2017.

 One notable alumna is Eliotte Henderson ('10) who has toured internationally as a member of Taylor Swift's band.